Quantum control of entangled photon-pair generation in electron-atom collisions driven by laser-synthesized free-electron wave packets

-Figure~\ref{fig:figure2} shows the angular probability distribution of measuring the correlated photon in coincidence with its entangled peer in mode (2) as a function of the relative phase between the frequencies $\omega_1$ and $\omega_3$ of Fig.~\ref{fig:figure1}(a).
-The direction of emission exhibits a noticeable dependence on the temporal coherence conveyed by the incident photoelectron wave packet: the probability of entangled photon-pair detection is strongly affected by the relative phase between the interfering ionization pathways from which the photoelectron originates, controlled by the relative phase between the frequency components of the classical field probing the contributing photoionization pathways.
+Figure~\ref{fig:figure2}(a) shows the angular probability distribution of measuring the correlated photon in coincidence with its entangled peer in mode (2) as a function of the relative phase between the frequencies $\omega_1$ and $\omega_3$ of Fig.~\ref{fig:figure1}(a).
+The direction of emission exhibits a noticeable dependence on the temporal coherence conveyed by the incident photoelectron wave packet: the probability of entangled photon-pair detection is strongly affected by the mutual phase of the photoionization probability amplitudes, controlled by the relative phase between the frequency components of the classical field probing the contributing photoionization pathways.

 The angle-resolved occurrence of coincident photo\-detection is also sensitive to the parity of the photoionization pathways probed to engineer the incident photoelectron wave packet.
-This is shown in Fig.~\ref{fig:figure3}, comparing, at the fixed emission angles $\theta_{k_1}=0$ and $\theta_{k_1}=\pi$, the probability of coincident photodetection already discussed in Fig.~\ref{fig:figure2}, this time using different photoionization schemes to engineer the incident electron wave packet: same- and opposite-parity photoionization pathways.
+This is shown in Fig.~\ref{fig:figure3}, comparing, at the fixed emission angles $\theta_{k_1}=0$ and $\theta_{k_1}=\pi/2$, the probability of coincident photodetection already discussed in Fig.~\ref{fig:figure2}, this time using different photoionization schemes to engineer the incident electron wave packet: same- and opposite-parity photoionization pathways.

 Figure~\ref{fig:figure3}(a) displays the probability of coincident photodetection obtained when the incident photo\-electron wave packet is engineered according to the resonantly-enhanced two-photon ionization scheme promoting even-parity pathways depicted in Fig.~\ref{fig:figure3}(b).
 As shown in Fig.~\ref{fig:figure3}(a), the probability for simultaneous photon-pair detection at a given direction $\theta_{k_1}$ can be entirely suppressed or enhanced depending on the relative phase between the contributing photoionization pathways.